-Last month, Microsoft launched their new tool, “Productivity Score”.
-According to Microsoft, this new tool will help organizations understand how well they are functioning, how technology affects their productivity, and how they can get the most out of their Microsoft 365 purchase.
+Just recently into the work from home movement, Microsoft launched their new tool, “Productivity Score”.
+According to Microsoft, this tool helps organizations understand how well they are functioning, how technology affects their productivity, and how they can get the most out of their Microsoft 365 purchase.

 But to do all of this, the tool will keep track of how each employee is using Microsoft products.
 For instance, the tool will monitor how often video or screen sharing is enabled during meetings by employees.

 It will keep a metric of how employees are communicating.
 It will show if employees are sending out emails through Outlook, sending out messages through Teams, or posting on Yammer.
 It will also keep track of which Microsoft tools are being used more and on which platforms.

 So, Microsoft’s new tool is a scary work surveillance tool, right?
 According to Microsoft, it isn’t.
 In a blog post, Microsoft 365’s corporate Vice President Jared Spataro said, “Productivity Score is not a work monitoring tool.
 Productivity Score is about discovering new ways of working, providing your people with great collaboration, and technology experiences.”